lauracabtay/django-pokemon-crawler/README.md

 - I created my endpoints to fetch Pokemon data using the Django REST Framework and and its Serializers, as they have the advantage of converting query sets to Python datatypes (e.g. a dictionary) that can be rendered into `JSON`.

 - I also implemented a scheduler running with Celery.
-It schedules the `update_pokemon_task` to run daily at 12.00AM (i.e. a time where there is less traffic - at least in this region).
+This allows the `update_pokemon_data` task to run asynchronously, by having a Celery worker executing it in the background.
+It schedules the `update_pokemon_task` to run daily at 12.00AM (this requires the scheduler container to run).

 - Being a Django first time user, there are things I haven’t quite figured out, such as returning a `JSON` response for `404`.
 The content is currently returned as text/html and I haven’t found how to make it return a `JSON`.
 This is not a behaviour I would want to implement and I would want to be consistent with the standard response `JSON` format.